Last updated: 30 October 2020

 - Increased cleaning regimes during operational hours

-When visiting Fort Scratchley, we ask all visitors to help keep each other safe from viruses, please:
+When visiting Fort Scratchley, we ask all visitors to help to keep each other safe from viruses, please:

 - Keep a distance of 1.5m between you and other people